 |IP Address||Resource Type||Host Name|

 After you complete the DNS configuration, verify that the reverse DNS lookup is properly configured.
 For example, the virtual appliance command host IPaddress must resolve to the DNS name lookup.

 If you plan to set up Kerberos authentication, note the following conditions:

 In a scenario where you use the VMware Identity Manager connector for Kerberos authentication, the connector host name must match the Active Directory domain to which the connector is joined.
 For example, if the Active Directory domain is sales.example.com, the connector host name must be connectorhost.sales.example.com.

 If you cannot assign a hostname that matches the Active Directory domain structure, you need to configure the connector and Active Directory manually.
 See the Knowledge Base for information.

 Using a Unix/Linux-based DNS Server

-If you are using a Unix or Linux-based DNS server and plan to join connector to the Active Directory domain, make sure that the appropriate service (SRV) resource records are created for each Active Directory domain controller.
+If you are using a Unix or Linux-based DNS server and plan to join VMware Identity Manager to the Active Directory domain, make sure that the appropriate service (SRV) resource records are created for each Active Directory domain controller.